Pancakes make for a great breakfast but if you want pure savoury then you need these traditional Irish potato boxty!

 - 60 ml Milk

-- Mix together all of the ingredients in a bowl with the exception of the milk
+- Throw in the rest of the ingredients with the exception of the milk and butter.

 - Slowly add in the milk until a spoonable batter is formed.

-- Add about 50g of butter to a pan and take it to buerre noisette or brown butter stage over a medium heat.
+- Add the butter to a pan over a medium heat.

 I like to serve it with a poached egg and some mushrooms, but go to town add bacon and baked beans too if you wish.